 Once a COA has been issued for a project, the applicant can apply for any required building permits necessary to carry out the project.
-The COA should be presented to the respective city department, typically the Building Inspections Office, when applying for permits.
+The COA should be presented to the respective city department, typically City Plans Review and Inspections, when applying for permits.